The Devils Below

 A proposed anthology of free verse.

-We speak as of going beyond a certain time, a train of events which have arisen out of circumstances quite foreign to corporeal ailments.
-We touch upon themes of body, death, memory, and love – the corporality of the celestial – to seek that which possesses or obsesses the mind, and can exert power transmitted through the motive and sentient spinal nerves, here occasioning a little smarting of the eyes.
+I speak of going beyond a certain time, a train of events which have arisen out of circumstances quite foreign to corporeal ailments.
+I touch upon themes of body, death, memory, and love – the corporality of the celestial – to seek that which possesses or obsesses the mind, and can exert power transmitted through the motive and sentient spinal nerves, here occasioning a little smarting of the eyes.

-This anthology contains the remains of those substances which existed in the world, and can be remembered as past, or imagined on some other occasion, where the mind does not regain its balance.
-And it must be some fatal error that causes a rapid descent love must fall upon someone deprived of all salutary control, or the memory of a life that was calculated to exist in heaven.
+This measure of time contains the remains of those substances which existed in the world, and can be remembered as past, or imagined on some other occasion, where the mind does not regain its balance.
+And it must be some fatal error that causes a rapid descent love must fall upon someone deprived of all salutary control or the memory of a life that was calculated to exist in heaven.

 Calcitrare in testiculis